A Blueprint for Organisational Change

 2. At What level does the change need to be made?

-There are 6 basic levels these are linked to 6 logical levels of change used in NLP:
+There are 6 basic levels.Each level is linked to 6 logical levels of change used in NLP:

 3. How does the change affect each part of the organisation?

 In addition to the logical levels above, change impacts each part of the whole.
-A successful change process will anticipate those impacts, consult on the detail, and make necessary adjustments ensuring the change is integrated across each identified impact.
+The change process must anticipate those impacts.
+Consultation on the detail should take place.
+Any adjustments will be made across each level.
 The level at which the change occurs will determine the scope and depth of the impact.
 Some impacts might be:

 4. How will you know that the change is successful?